BlasDH/Burnout-in-teachers-prevention-and-self-efficacy/README.md

-# Personalised Coaching Platform Based on Artificial Intelligence for the Prevention of Teacher Burnout Through Self-Efficacy Training
+# Coaching Platform Based on AI for the Prevention of Teacher Burnout Through Self-Efficacy Training
 AI Project
 ## Summary
 This project proposes the development of a personalised coaching platform powered by artificial intelligence (AI), focused on the prevention of teacher burnout through the enhancement of self-efficacy.
 The system will use AI tools to provide individualised support that helps teachers improve their self-confidence, classroom management skills, and emotional well-being.
 By strengthening these key areas, the platform aims to sustainably reduce the risk of professional burnout and promote a healthier, more effective teaching practice.